Staff

 Glen Leverich, Director

-Glen Leverich is a fluvial geomorphologist and watershed ecologist with over 15 years of working professionally on numerous riverine studies and restoration efforts throughout the western U.S. Glen studied environmental science and geology at University of Oregon and Portland State University before earning his master’s degree in geology from San Francisco State University and receiving geology licenses from Oregon, Washington, and California.
-Glen is a returning Oregon resident and has recently settled within Tryon Creek watershed.
+Glen Leverich is a fluvial geomorphologist with over 20 years of professional experience working on numerous riverine studies and restoration efforts throughout the western states.
+Glen studied environmental science and geology at University of Oregon and Portland State University before earning his master’s degree in geology from San Francisco State University and receiving geology licenses from Oregon, Washington, and California.
+Glen is a resident in the Tryon Creek watershed and has served on the TCWC board since 2019.
 Glen and his family are outdoor enthusiasts who are often found hiking in the state park and paddling the local rivers.

 Stuart Myers, Director

-Stuart is a consulting ecologist and certified ecological restoration practitioner with over 22 years of experience in natural resource assessment, regulatory compliance and mitigation, and restoration while focusing on improving natural and built environments in the Pacific Northwest.
+Stuart is a consulting ecologist and certified ecological restoration practitioner with over 25 years of experience in natural resource assessment, regulatory compliance, and restoration with a focus on sound natural resource management.
 He has a Masters Degree in Geography from Portland State University and a Bachelor of Science degree in Environmental Studies from the University of Oregon.
-Stuart has lived in the Tryon Creek watershed for 20 years and is an avid outdoor recreator.
-He can often be found running rivers with a fishing rod in hand, seeking out powder turns on his snowboard, or experiencing the natural beauty of the Pacific Northwest with his family in his free time.
+Stuart has lived in the Tryon Creek watershed for 25 years and is an avid outdoor recreator.
+He can often be found running rivers with a fishing rod in hand, seeking out powder turns on his snowboard, or experiencing the natural beauty of the Pacific Northwest’s wild places with his wife and daughter in his free time.

 Terri Preeg Riggsby, Director